 Though the Icelandic horse only stands at about 13 – 14 hands (132 – 142 cm) tall — a height that would generally classify an equine as a pony — don’t be fooled; the Icelandic horse is a horse through and through.

 While short in stature, these little horses are sturdy, stalky, and tough as nails.
-Throughout thousands of years, natural selection has played its part to allow the horse to withstand and persevere through the harsh Icelandic climate.
+Throughout thousands of years, natural selection has played its part in allowing the horse to withstand and persevere through the harsh Icelandic climate.

 Icelandic Horse Gait